GaganRao01/Gemini-Deep-Research/README.md

 The sectional approach ensures reports maintain a logical flow and professional structure regardless of topic complexity or research depth.

+## 📋 Example Output

+The research tool generates a comprehensive, well-structured report on the specified topic.
+The report includes:

+- Executive summary
+- Introduction to the topic
+- Multiple sections exploring different aspects of the topic
+- Analysis of key findings
+- Challenges and limitations
+- Future directions and research opportunities
+- Conclusion
+- Consolidated references

+### Sample Report Included

+This repository includes a sample report on "Quantum Computing Applications in Cryptography" generated at depth level 3.
+This approximately 20,000-word report demonstrates the capabilities of the platform and follows the standardized structure:

+- Executive Summary and Introduction
+- Comprehensive sections on quantum computing fundamentals
+- Detailed analysis of quantum threats to classical cryptography
+- In-depth coverage of post-quantum cryptography standardization
+- Exploration of quantum key distribution technologies
+- Dedicated sections on implementation challenges and limitations
+- Future research directions
+- Conclusion synthesizing the research
+- Properly formatted references

+You can view this report in the repository: [Sample Report: Quantum Computing Applications in Cryptography](research_report_Quantum_computing_applications.md)

 ## 📧 Getting Started

 ### Prerequisites